henriquebastos/django-aggregate-if/README.txt

 Django 1.6.

 Using Django 1.4, I still wanted to avoid creating custom queries for very simple conditional aggregations.
-So I've chery picked those ideas and others from the internet and built this library.
+So I've cherry picked those ideas and others from the internet and built this library.

 This library uses the same API and tests proposed on `ticket 11305`_, so when the